bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

 Virality, stories of technology aiding the dissemination of art are massively uninteresting to us

 Underdog culture: Underdog culture is just like any other system that favours some over others.
 But it's the least likely to recognise the de facto underdogs of its time.
+An underdog culture can never belatedly pivot to the de facto underdog.

 Altruistic audiences